We’re Seeing the Devastation of Environmental Racism—From Mississippi to Pakistan

 In America, we celebrate the rich and we demonize the poor.
 Don’t believe it?

-Look no further than the crisis that is unfolding in Jackson, Mississippi—or Flint, Michigan, New York City, Baltimore, et al. Heavily populated Black and brown communities are receiving government orders to boil water (or to not drink it all).
+Look no further than the crisis that is unfolding in Jackson, Mississippi, or Flint, Michigan, plus New York City, Baltimore, et al. Heavily populated Black and brown communities are receiving government orders to boil water (or to not drink it all).
 What’s not following those alerts?
 A reprieve in water bill payments.

-When we hear stories like the travesty happening in Jackson, Mississippi—with an 80 percent Black population, where an entire city no longer has access to clean drinking water, with no end in sight—there’s a brief spasm of shock and outrage in the nation’s conscience, but that fades alongside images of dilapidated buildings and neighborhoods that don’t resemble “average Americans.”
-The assumption isn’t that the people suffering are also “hard working Americans,” it’s that they’re lazy or dangerous or otherwise deserving of poverty and substandard public works—like clean, running water.
+When we hear stories like the travesty happening in Jackson, Mississippi—with an 80-percent Black population, where an entire city no longer has access to clean drinking water, with no end in sight—there’s a brief spasm of shock and outrage in the nation’s conscience, but that fades alongside images of dilapidated buildings and neighborhoods that don’t resemble those of “average Americans.”
+The assumption isn’t that the people suffering are also “hard-working Americans,” it’s that they’re lazy or dangerous or otherwise deserving of poverty and substandard public works—like clean, running water.

 The reality is that what’s happening in Mississippi isn’t your average environmental disaster.
 It’s a culmination of centuries of racism, neglect, and theft.